phR0ze/tech-docs/src/multimedia/cad/freecad/README.md

    3. Also click the same menu and select `Settings >Orbin Style >Turntable`
    4. Press Shift and hold middle mouse button to pan
    5. Hit `Home` to return to home view

+## Create new project
+Example of starting a new project

+1. Click the `Create new...`
+2. Switch to the `BIM` workbench
+3. Switch to top down view clicking `TOP` in top right view control
+4. Choose the working plan as the `Top`
+5. Select the rectangle tool

 ## Workbenches
 Workbenches in FreeCAD are a collection of tools that can be selected to focus on different aspects